DOAJ/doaj-kit/building-blocks/colours.md

 category: building-block
 ---

-The palette plays on a polychromatic selection of hues, with an inclination for warmer colours.

-We’ve kept orange, a reminder of PLOS’ Open Access orange and a colour familiar to DOAJ’s user base, but it has matured into a darker burnt orange shade complemented by its softer light orange tint counterpart.

 Generally, every page on the website should adhere to the following colour proportions.

 {% include blocks/colour-proportions.html %}